-- d.
-Academic Qualifications: earned master's degree plus advanced graduate study equivalent to all courses except dissertation (ABD) in the appropriate discipline. - e.
-Academic Experience: a minimum of ten years' service at the rank of assistant professor. - f.
+- iv.
+Academic Qualifications: earned master's degree plus advanced graduate study equivalent to all courses except dissertation (ABD) in the appropriate discipline. - v.Academic Experience: a minimum of ten years' service at the rank of assistant professor. - vi.
 Sustained achievement appropriate for this rank in teaching effectiveness, research/creative activity, and University/public service.

-III.C.3.
+c.
 Assistant Professor:

-- a.
-Academic/Professional Qualifications: the earned doctorate or appropriate terminal degree in the field, or a combination of academic credentials and professional experience recognized by the field and determined by the department/division/college guidelines, or the master's degree plus at least twenty-four semester hours of graduate work related to the faculty member's academic area. - b.
-Academic Experience: normally, a minimum of three years' service at the rank of instructor (may be waived for persons holding doctorate). - c.
+- i.Academic/Professional Qualifications: the earned doctorate or appropriate terminal degree in the field, or a combination of academic credentials and professional experience recognized by the field and determined by the department/division/college guidelines, or the master's degree plus at least twentyfour semester hours of graduate work related to the faculty member's academic area. - ii.Academic Experience: normally, a minimum of three years' service at the rank of instructor (may be waived for persons holding doctorate). - iii.
 Sustained achievement appropriate to discipline for this rank in teaching effectiveness, research/creative activity, and University/public service.